fawadpro/css-dynamic-class/README.md

 3- Install dependencies: `npm install --save` or `yarn install` <br />
 4- Start the development server: npm start or yarn start <br />

+# Getting started with `js-dynamic-class`

+Here is an example of a basic app using js-dynamic-class Button component:<br/>

 ```
 import { useStyles } from './useStyles';